andydowne/WebCrawlerTrial/README.md

 I realised that I have not included image links and there are other improvements I could have made with more time: e.g. config, unit testing, ant build, output format

-Although it is not complete I hope there is enough content for the assignment.
+Although it is not complete I hope you can run it and that there is enough content for the assignment.